mallocfeng/SummarizerX/README.md

  - 🔍 Inline Translate Zoom (beta): Per-paragraph +/- zoom for long quote blocks, controls pinned at the top-right with hover lift; text never overlaps controls
 - ⚡ Vue.js Integration: Modern reactive UI with improved performance and user experience
 - 🎯 Smart Layout Alignment: Intelligent positioning for full-page translations that adapts to complex website layouts (CSS Grid, responsive design)
-- 🌙 Force Dark Mode: Toggle to force dark mode on any webpage with optimized text colors for better readability
+- 🌙 Force Dark Mode: Toggle to force dark mode on any webpage with optimized text colors for better readability (now powered by Dark Reader’s dynamic engine; see Credits)
  - ✅ Consistent Consent Pulse: Trial consent attention “breathing” animation now behaves the same in light and dark themes
 - 🛡️ Ad Filtering (ABP 2.0 cosmetic): Enable in Settings → 广告过滤 (now below System Prompt).
 Choose global/regional lists (EasyList, EasyPrivacy, Fanboy’s, etc.) and the new Cookie Notice Hiding category (EasyList Cookie General Hide).
 Per‑list sync, Low/Medium/High strength, and auto-sync on selection (checked lists download immediately).
 Rules are stored locally and applied per‑host.
   - 🧰 Element Hiding Picker (beta): In the floating panel footer, click “Hide element”, then click any element to create a per-domain cosmetic rule; Confirm exits the picker; Cancel continues; press Esc to exit.
 The picker hides all matches on the current page immediately, and saves the rule under Settings → Ad Filtering → Custom hides.
 Tip: Medium strength is recommended when using custom/user rules.